18 Must-Have Negotiation Skills For Procurement Professionals

 In most negotiation situations you will have a continuing relationship with the other person.
 That’s why it’s important to come to a mutual feeling of ‘winning’ for both parties.
 If the other person feels like he lost, he might lack commitment in the execution phase of the deal.
 Or even worse, he will be after retaliation.

-BATNA is the acronym for the “best alternative to no alternative”
+BATNA is the acronym for the “best alternative to a negotiated agreement”

 It is used to find a good alternate solution to a difficult negotiation.